Partners for Peace has been working to change attitudes, save lives, and end abuse for more than 45 years.

 - Take Back the Night

-Co-hosted by the University of Maine’s Student Women’s Organization and the Safe Campus Project, this annual event brings together members of the campus community and beyond to rally against sexual violence and domestic abuse.
+Hosted by the University of Maine’s Feminist Collective, this annual event brings together members of the campus community and beyond to rally against sexual violence and domestic abuse.